jdaif/slate/source/index.html.md

 ## Event Info

-### Get Event data by specifying Peril, Region, Data version and if requred a limit and an offset to the number of eventd to be imported.
+### Get Event data,  by specifying Peril, Region, Data version and if requred a limit and an offset to the number of eventd to be imported.
 ```python
 from commons.utils.clients import *
 from apiclient.exposurelibrary.elt_client import *